 5. Flavour and aroma

 As a cook, you can’t make a decision based on science alone.
 The choice depends on what you are cooking and your preference.
 Taste and flavour matter.
 Some cuisines rely on certain oil flavours: peanut oil is used in Asian food, and olive oil is used in the Mediterranean.
-And unrefined oils are much more tasty and flavorful than bland refined oils — yet another reason to use them.
+And yet another reason to use unrefined oils is that they are much more tasty and flavorful than bland refined oils.

 Thumb rule #7: Oil choice depends on cuisine

 Think about tadkas in Indian cooking.
 You can use either ghee or oil — but the choice should depend on the recipe.
 For example, certain South Indian dishes like tamarind rice or vatha kuzhambu cannot be made with ghee.
 Only the flavour of sesame oil will suit those recipes.
 But a lot of Punjabi dishes use ghee.
 Its flavour compliments the paneer and the rich dal dishes the region offers.
 Similarly, Bengali tadka for dal is usually best with mustard oil only.